YottaDB/YDBDoc/MessageRecovery/errors.rst

 GDUSEDEFS, Using defaults for Global Directory xxxx

-GDE Information: This indicates that GDE did not find an existing Global Directory using the logical name GTM$GBLDIR / gtmgbldir.
+GDE Information: This indicates that GDE did not find an existing Global Directory using the logical name GTM$GBLDIR / ydb_gbldir.
 As a result, it is starting the session with default values.

 Action: -